-- The holder is authorised to undertake the listed activity/ies specified in Section C above as described in the application and assessment report dated 7 July 2020 on the site as described in Section D above. - 2.
+- The holder is authorised to undertake the listed activity specified in Section C above in accordance with and restricted to the preferred alternative described in the application and assessment report dated 22 November 2021 on the site as described in Section D above. - 2.
 The holder shall be responsible for ensuring compliance with the conditions by any person acting on his/her behalf, including an agent, sub-contractor, employee or any person rendering a service to the holder. - 3.
 Any changes to, or deviations from the scope of the alternative described in Section F above must be accepted or approved, in writing, by the competent authority before such changes or deviations may be implemented.
 In assessing whether to grant such acceptance/approval or not, the competent authority may request information to evaluate the significance and impacts of such changes or deviations, and it may be necessary for the holder to apply for further authorisation in terms of the applicable legislation.